 - All ATM withdrawals outside the network cost $1.50

-**Apparently, based on feedback from readers, Motive Financial no longer offers this account to new clients.
+**Based on feedback from readers, Motive Financial no longer offers this account to new clients.

-Related reading: The Best High-Interest Savings Accounts in Canada for 2019
+Related reading: The Best High-Interest Savings Accounts in Canada

 3. Motive Savings Account